 Kastani beach is famous for being where Mamma Mia was filmed with the jetty and tiny taverna.
 Those are long gone, but the area inland has been developed and you will find food and drink here and music all day.
 It is particularly popular with young people and there are sunbeds available.

-Milia beach is a beautiful, typical holiday beach with good parking, restaurants, beach bars and sunbeds.
+Milia beach is a beautiful good-time holiday beach with parking, restaurants, beach bars and sunbeds and is great for snorkelling.
 Turn left when you reach the sea and keep going for the most peaceful area without sunbeds.

 Panormos is a lovely sheltered bay with a good beach backed by shops and restaurants.
 It is very popular with families and can get crowded in high season.
 Sunbeds with umbrellas are available for hire, but plenty of free beach if you prefer.